PolySync/misra-rust/MISRA-Rules.md

 "Octal constants shall not be used."

-_No direct corollary in Rust.
+_No applicable corollary in Rust.
 Octal constants are distict from_ _decimal constants because they require the `0o` prefix._

 __[See Rule_7_1.rs](./tests/compile-fail/Rule_7_1.rs)__